National Zoological Park (NZP)

 Center for Species Survival – CSS manages mammal and bird species in the collection at SCBI and conducts research in reproductive physiology, endocrinology, cryobiology, embryo biology, animal behavior, wildlife toxicology, and assisted reproduction.
 The mission of the CSS is leadership in the study, propagation, and research-oriented management of rare wildlife species to create knowledge that is applied to ensuring self-sustaining populations in zoos and nature.

-Center for Conservation and Evolutionary Genetics – CCEG specializes in genetic management of wild and captive populations, non-invasive DNA, ancient DNA, systematics, disease diagnosis, genetic services to the zoo community, and application of genetics to animal behavior and ecology.
+Center for Conservation and Evolutionary Genetics – CCEG specializes in genetic management of wild and captive populations, genomics, non-invasive DNA, ancient DNA, systematics, disease diagnosis and dynamics, genetic services to the zoo community, and application of genetics to animal behavior and ecology.
 It creatively applies genetic theory and methods to gain knowledge about the evolutionary and life histories of animals, to understand the importance of genetic variation to their survival, and to identify the methods needed to sustain them in captivity and the wild.

 Animal Care Sciences – This center includes the departments of Animal Health, Nutrition, Pathology and Animal Programs: